glasgowneuro/Qt-custom-gauge-widget/README.md

 Qt custom widget for data visualization.
 It consists of several speedometer and other custom widgets based on Qt5.
 ### Developing
-The project can be cloned for developing purposes by rummning the following commands :
+The project can be cloned for developing purposes by running the following commands:
 ```shell
 >git clone https://github.com/Fpepe943/Qt-custom-gauge-widget.git [local_dir]
 >cd [local_dir]